kauko-i/bikeapp/README.md

 ## Run locally in Docker

 Modify the DATABASE_URL on the line 2 in Dockerfile to connect the app to a database.
+The URL used by the app running on Heroku has been emailed to Pauliina Hovila.

 These commands are tested on Ubuntu 20.04.
 Given that Docker has been installed, in the root directory of this app, run:
 ```